-The Portland Jewish Community and nership.
-Norm and Ethel loved the work, the Center Jewish life, and the people who constituted the community.
+The Portland Jewish Community and Norm quickly developed an ideal partnership.
+Norm and Ethel loved the work, the Center Jewish life, and the neonle who constituted the community.
 In that setting he found it possible to be his most productive self-and his contributions are too numerous to recount.
 His human qualities, his dedication to Judaism, his sense of responsibility as an American citizen, his great capacity for work, his loyalty, idealism and inspiration will leave their mark on Portland.
 Well known to me is the depth of Portland's love and admiration and respect for Norm.
 He was not an adopted son; he was a vital member of the family.

 We, of the profession of Center work, humbly join with Portland in mourning his loss.
 He was a colleague who brought strength and dignity to our service.
-He was a forthright, intellect-Everyone in the Council of Jewish ually honest, deeply religious fellowworker.
-His technical ability and his professional skill placed him high in tives.
-Our great respect and sincere afand as an associate are stamped in our memory-to serve as a monument to
+He was a forthright, intellectually honest, deeply religious fellowworker.
+His technical ability and his professional skill placed him high in the ranks of competent Center Executives.
+Our great respect and sincere affection for Norman Godfrey as a man and as an associate are stamped in our memory-to serve as a monument to keep alive his place among us.

 SAMUEL JOSOLOWITZ, Director.
-From National

-Jewish Center Workers
+From National Association Jewish Center Workers

 The National Association of Jewish Center Workers records with great sorrow the passing of its esteemed member and colleague Norman Godfrey.
-His was a rare soul with a genius for service ticularly her faith in believing that and love for his fellow human beings. "such is God's Will".
-He will be sorely missed from our ranks.
+His serve as a perpetual symbol of his unwas a rare soul with a genius for service

 GRANIUM BERGER, President.